19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapons/Ammo/Bolt.md

 # Bolt

-A bolt is the ammo type used by [Light Crossbows](../Ranged%20Weapons/Light%20Crossbow.md), [Heavy Crossbows](../Ranged%20Weapons/Heavy%20Crossbow.md), and other mechanically drawn bows.
+A bolt is the ammo type used by the [Mechanical](../../Weapon%20Properties/Mechanical%20Property.md) crossbows.

 Bolts have the [Mundane Property](../../Material%20Properties/Mundane%20Property.md) and deal [Mundane Damage](../../../Game%20Procedures/Combat/Damage%20Types/Mundane%20Damage.md).